SempronChip/engr3/README.md

 ### Reflection

-The swing arm wasn't very hard for me once I got the first sketch correct, as many problems can arise from the varibles if you don't make the first sketch correctly.
+The swing arm wasn't very hard for me once I got the first sketch correct, as many problems can arise from the variables if you don't make the first sketch correctly.
 I ended up helping numerous people complete the assignment when they ran into problems as well.

 ---